 Trethenal Cottage is the perfect and rather romantic retreat.
-Rural yet not isolated and close to the coast there are glorious sea and country views from both the cottage and extensive gardens.
-The surprisingly light and airy one bedroom old stone cottage has been sensitively updated in recent years, with modern kitchen and bathroom, yet retains much cosy character, including old beamed ceilings and inglenook fireplace.
+Rural yet not isolated and close to the coast there are glorious sea and country views and extensive gardens of almost one fifth of an acre.
+The surprisingly light and airy old stone cottage has been sensitively updated in recent years, with modern kitchen and bathroom, yet retains much cosy character, including old beamed ceilings and fireplace.

 Contact branch for relevant Energy Performance Certificate

 Trethenal Cottage has long remained in the same family and is available on the open market for the first time in over 40 years.
 A detached old stone and cob cottage, the property has been extremely well maintained and sensitively updated by the present owners, including double glazing throughout and under floor heating in the kitchen and bathroom, whilst retaining much of the original character, including old beams, wood panelling and some wood panelled latched and braced doors.
 Surprisingly light for a period cottage, the living room and bedroom are both double aspect and enjoy wonderful garden and rural views.
-Currently one bedroom, the property sits on a relatively private plot of around a third of an acre (size to be confirmed), and has retained the shell of an old stone piggery, thus there is possible scope to extend, subject to the required planning and building consents.
+Currently one bedroom, the property sits on a relatively private plot approaching one fifth of an acre and has retained the remains of an old stone piggery, thus there is possible scope to extend, subject to the required planning and building consents.

 Ideal for romantic breaks, for several years, the cottage has proved an extremely popular holiday cottage, consistently achieving an average of 28 weeks per year.
 The holiday cottage is let through Toad Hall Cottages, www.toadhallcottages.co.uk, and further information is available through the agent.